Hypersonic Technology Demonstrator Vehicle

-The HSTDV is an unmanned scramjet demonstration aircraft for hypersonic speed flight.
+The HSTDV is an unmanned scramjet demonstration aircraft for hypersonic flight.
 It is being developed as a carrier vehicle for hypersonic and long-range cruise missiles, and will have multiple civilian applications including the launching of small satellites at low cost.
 The HSTDV program is being run by the Defence Research and Development Organisation (DRDO).

 Introduction

 India is pushing ahead with the development of ground and flight test hardware as part of an ambitious plan for a hypersonic cruise missile.

 The Defence Research and Development Laboratory's Hypersonic Technology Demonstrator Vehicle (HSTDV) is intended to attain autonomous scramjet flight for 20 seconds, using a solid rocket launch booster.
 The research will also inform India's interest in reusable launch vehicles.
 The eventual target is to reach Mach 6 at an altitude of 32.5 km (20 miles).

 Initial flight testing is aimed at validating the aerodynamics of the air vehicle, as well as its thermal properties and scramjet engine performance.
 A mock-up of the HSTDV was shown at the Aero India exhibition in Bengaluru in February (see photo), and S. Panneerselvam, the DRDO's project director, says engineers aim to begin flight testing a full-scale air-breathing model powered by a 1,300-lb.-thrust scramjet engine in near future.